-The Oregon workers' compensation system has evolved to include a two-part dispute resolution system:
+The Oregon workers' compensation system has evolved into a two-part dispute resolution system:

 ■ The Workers' Compensation Board is an independent agency that receives administrative support from the Department of Consumer and Business Services.
-It has original jurisdiction on insurer denials and certain claims-processing issues - time loss and time-loss rate when the claim is open, insurer penalty for unreasonable conduct, etc. It also hears appeals of cases decided by DCBS Workers' Compensation Division administrative review - primarily the reconsideration of claims closures, medical services and vocational assistance disputes, and nonsubjectivity and noncomplying employer determinations.
-Hearings decisions can be appealed to board review, and then to the Court of Appeals.
-Court of Appeals decisions can be appealed to the Oregon Supreme Court, whose review is discretionary.
-Exceptions are disputes about medical services, vocational assistance, non-complying status, subjectivity, and safety citations; orders for these disputes are not appealable to board review but instead are reviewed by the Court of Appeals.
+It has original jurisdiction

+on insurer claim denials and certain claimsprocessing issues, such as time loss and timeloss rate when the claim is open.
+It also hears

+appeals of cases decided by DCBS Workers'

+Compensation Division (WCD) administrative

+review - primarily the reconsideration of

+claim closures, medical services and vocational

+assistance disputes, and nonsubjectivity and

+noncomplying employer determinations.

+Hearings decisions can be appealed to board

+review, and then to the Court of Appeals.
+Court of

+Appeals decisions can be appealed to the Oregon

+Supreme Court, whose review is discretionary.